fnx-io/i69n/README.md

 Write your messages into YAML files, and let this package generate a Dart objects from those files.

 **WARNING: Not battle tested yet!** Also the documentation is rather rudimentary.
+It's more or less a proof of concept.
+But seems promising.

 # i69n: 51 points better than i18n!